alecbass/cool-pico-work/README.md

 Using both rp-pico and embassy has provided some weird linker __INTERRUPTS linker errors .boot2 memory potentially scuffed

+Move into the `pico-sdk` submodule and run `git submodule update --init` to make cyw43 drivers available.

 # OpenOCD compilation notes
 I had to remove the -Wstrict-prototypes and -Werror GCC flags from OpenOCD's Makefile